+Table 8-2.
 Quick-Look Reference Guide - Sinking

-Module Electrical Signal Description 1 Double/Miss Output Opto 22 Module +Vdc Load ODC5 - Red 1 Double Miss This output is asserted if there is a signal present at the Double input.
+MODULE ELECTRICAL SIGNAL DESCRIPTION 1 Double/Miss Output (Standard) Opto 22 Module +Vdc ODC5 - Red 1 = Double Miss - Time This output is asserted if there is a signal present at the Double input.
 Miss is asserted anytime there are two consecutive flight/trigger signals before the cycle has finished.
 Double and Miss are menu selectable.
-Miss has an adjustable time period of 20 - 999 ms. 2 Busy/Done Output Opto 22 Module 5 Load 1 Color Busy/ Done Busy: This output is asserted while the motor is running.
+Miss has an adjustable time period of 20 - 999ms.
+2 Busy/Done Output (Optional) Opto 22 Module 5 Load +Vdc ODC5 - Red 4 = Busy/ Done Busy: This output is asserted while the motor is running.
 Done: This output is asserted when a batch is done feeding.
-3 Ready Output Opto 22 Module 7 Load 1 ODC5 - Red 6 = Ready This output is asserted anytime the feeder is ready to be triggered.
-4 Double Input +Vdc Opto 22 Module Host IDC5 - White Double This input is provided with the Double option.
-The input is monitored for the indication that a double has occurred.
-This function is wired internally.
-This input has a minimum time period of >50ms.
-5 Low Stack Input +Vdc Opto 22 Module Low Stack This input is provided with the Low Stack option.
-The input is used to monitor the Low Stack sensor.
-This function is wired internally.
-This input has a minimum time period of >50ms.
-6 Low Stack Output (Optional) Opto 22 Module 9 Load 1 Octo 2 Low Stac k This output is provided with the Low Stack option.
-The output is asserted when the Low Stack input is asserted.
-7 R-Stop Input +Vdc 12 Opto 22 Module 12 Host 11 IDC5 - White R-Stop This input is used to stop the feeder anytime this input is not asserted.
+3 Ready Output (Standard) Opto 22 Module 7 Load 1 ODC5 - Red 6 = Ready This output is asserted anytime the feeder is ready to be triggered.
+4 Double Input (Optional) +Vdc Opto 22 Module Host DC5 - White Double This input is provided with the Double option, and is monitored for the indication that a double has occurred.
+This function is wired internally and has a minimum time period of >50ms.
+5 Low Stack Input (Optional) +Vdc Opto 22 Module + Host DC5 - White Low Stack This input is provided with the Low Stack option and is used to monitor the Low Stack sensor.
+This function is wired internally and has a minimum time period of >50ms.
+6 Low Stack Output (Optional) Opto 22 Module 9 Load +Vdc ODC5 - Red 8 = Low Stack This output is provided with the Low Stack option and asserted when the Low Stack input is asserted.
+7 R-Stop Input (Optional) +Vdc 12 Opto 22 Module Host 11 DC5 - White R-Stop This input is used to stop the feeder anytime this input is not asserted.
 The feeder will continue from the same location prior to the deactivation of this input.
 This input has a minimum time period of >50ms.
-8 External Trigger Input Opto 22 Module Host 13 IDC5K - White Ext Trigger This input is used to trigger the feed cycle.
-This input is edge-triggered and inverted by the input module.
+8 External Trigger Input (Standard) Host 13 DC5K - White Ext Trigger This input is used to trigger the feed cycle, is edge triggered, and inverted by the input module.
 This input has a minimum time period of >50ms.